Jenelle Evans Daughter, Ensley, Tested Positive For Drugs At Birth, Jenelle Investigated By CPS

-According to news outlet, The Ashley, Jenelle Evans’ infant daughter, Ensley, tested positive for drugs when she was born, which led an investigation on Jenelle and her fiancé, David Eason, for several months.
+According to The Ashley, Jenelle Evans’ infant daughter, Ensley, tested positive for drugs when she was born, which led to an investigation on Jenelle and her fiance, David Eason, for several months.

-The accusations were made public after Nathan Griffith’s mother, Doris, filed for emergency custody of the child Nathan and Jenelle share together, Kaiser.
+The accusations were made public after Nathan Griffith’s mother, Doris, filed for emergency custody of the child that Nathan and Jenelle share together, Kaiser.

 The court documents obtained by news outlets laid it all out.